The family division provides protection orders against abuse, neglect, and exploitation of vulnerable adults.

 The judge may deny your request for relief if the information you provided does not meet the requirements for an order to be issued.
 If this happens, you may ask to provide additional information to support your request.

-You have the right to ask for a hearing within five business days of the denial to pursue your request for an emergency order.
+You have the right to ask for a hearing within seven business days of the denial to pursue your request for an emergency order.
 Or you can withdraw your request by completing and filing an Intent to Pursue or Withdraw Complaint form .
 If you do not file this form, the court will assume that you have withdrawn your request.
 The court will close your case without any further action.
 The documents you filed will be kept confidential.

 To request a hearing, you must complete and file an Intent to Pursue or Withdraw Complaint form.
 Remember that there is no order in place until a hearing is held, and unless the court issues an order.